Migration Narratives in Chicago Media

 We found that local Chicago news articles about migration covered many aspects of the immigrant experience.
 Of the story elements we examined, the most commonly covered was immigrants’ country of origin.
 Sixty percent of the articles mentioned countries from which people were immigrating.
 The next most common elements in the coverage were: Chicago as a welcoming city, hardships facing immigrants, economics, and immigration- related policy.
 In the pages that follow, we discuss each story element in more depth.

-screenshot 2023 09 18 at 12.29.13 pm
+Screenshot 2023 09 18 at 12.29.13 PM

 Which Migrant Groups are Covered?